svanderburg/slasp/README.md

 ========
 The JavaScript language implements a number of programming language concepts.
-The following table lists these concepts, how they are used while programming synchronous applications, and what the alternative should be used to make the same concept asynchronous:
+The following table lists these concepts, how they are used while programming synchronous applications, and what alternatives should be used to make the same concepts asynchronous:

 Concept            | Synchronous                                         | Asynchronous
 -------------------|-----------------------------------------------------|---------------------------------------------------------------------------